ga-wdi-lessons/react-redux/readme.md

 ## Actions

-An action is a garden-variety Javascript object that describes what kind of change is to take place, specifying what change to make to what data.
+An action is a garden-variety JavaScript object that describes what kind of change is to take place, specifying what change to make to what data.

 The minimum requirement for an action is that the action must have a type property that **is not** `undefined.`
 <details>